BioJulia/PopGen.jl/docs/api/Manipulate.md

 add_meta!(popdata::PopData, samples::Vector{String}, metadata::T; name::String, loci::Bool = true, categorical::Bool = true) where T <: AbstractVector
 ```
 Add an additional metadata information to a `PopData` object.
 Mutates `PopData` in place.
 Takes a vector of
-sample names if the metadata is not in the same order as samples appear in `PopData.meta`.
+sample names if the metadata is not in the same order as samples appear in `PopData.sampleinfo`.

 #### Arguments
 - `popdata` : The `PopData` object to add information to
 - `sample` : A `Vector{String}` of sample names corresponding to the order of the `metadata`
-- `metadata` : A `Vector` with the metadata you wish to add to the `PopData`, in the same order as the names appear in `PopData.meta`
+- `metadata` : A `Vector` with the metadata you wish to add to the `PopData`, in the same order as the names appear in `PopData.sampleinfo`

 #### Keyword Arguments
 - `name` : String of the name of this new column
-- `loci` : Boolean of whether to also add this information to `PopData.loci` (default: `true`)
+- `loci` : Boolean of whether to also add this information to `PopData.genodata` (default: `true`)
 - `categorical` : Boolean of whether the metadata being added is categorical aka "factors" (default: `true`)

 ----